rsundar/sample-app/README.md

 - You need to have Ruby 2.6.0 and Rails 6.0.2 installed on your local machine.
 - In the development mode you need to have sqllite3 installed.
 Postgresql for production.
+- Install Heroku toolbelt for deployment to heroku.
 - You also need to have git installed.

 ### Setup